ErpNetDocs/tech/modules/my/documents/index.md

 #### Tiles

-You can save a specific configuration of the My Documents page (including filters and grouping) as a **[tile](https://docs.erp.net/tech/modules/my/tiles/index.html)** for direct access.
+You can save a specific configuration of the My Documents page as a **[tile](https://docs.erp.net/tech/modules/my/tiles/index.html)** for direct access.

 ![pictures](pictures/documents_tile.png)